It happened. The worst-case scenario. The thing you never thought would happen did. You’ve lost your job.

 Tell everyone your plan

 You may feel very alone right now, but the worst thing you can do is isolate yourself.
-It’s community that helps lift you up during your most vulnerable times.
+It’s a community that helps lift you during your most vulnerable times.

 Once you tell your network your story, you may be surprised just how many people have been in your shoes and came out on the other side.
 It happens more often than you think.

-Telling your network is just as much about informing them about what’s going on with you as it is about mentally holding yourself accountable to completing the job search process.
+Telling your network is just as much about informing them about what’s going on with you as it is about mentally holding yourself accountable for completing the job search process.

 Make your job search your new full-time job